Major League Venues and Amenities

 State-of-the-art facilities across Minnesota regularly host state, regional, national and international sports competitions.
 The National Sports Center in Blaine, just north of Minneapolis, is the world's largest amateur sports complex, with facilities for soccer, hockey, cycling, golf and much more.

 Other notable venues include the AMSOIL Arena in Duluth, the National Volleyball Center in Rochester, the Pineview Park BMX racetrack in St. Cloud, and Caswell Park in North Mankato, a premier softball complex.
-The Guidant John Rose Minnesota Oval in Roseville is the largest outdoor refrigerated facility in the world.
+The Guidant John Rose Minnesota Oval in Roseville is the largest outdoor refrigerated facility in the world, and the state’s first designated U.S. Olympic Training Site is the Four Seasons Curling Club at the Fogerty Arena in Blaine.
 Several communities across the state have Miracle League baseball fields, specially designed for youth with disabilities.

-Target Field, the Minnesota Twins outdoor stadium, will host the 2014 MLB All-Star Game this July.
-Currently under development, the $975 million Minnesota Vikings stadium is set to open in time for the 2016 NFL season and is a candidate to host the 2018 Super Bowl.
+Target Field, the Minnesota Twins outdoor stadium, hosted the 2014 MLB All-Star Game in July.
+Currently under development, the $975 million Minnesota Vikings stadium is set to open in time for the 2016 NFL season and will host the 2018 Super Bowl and 2019 NCAA Final Four.
 In St. Paul, the Lowertown Ballpark will be home to the St. Paul Saints starting in 2015.

 Dedicated Athletes and Sports Fans